jaroslavpsenicka/la-casa-software/README.md

 The filesystem watch is implemented using simple `fs.watch` method.
 To avoid issues during update, the watecher is closed and recreated when the write is complete.
 See the `findAndUpdate` method in [~/server/services/news.js](server/services/news.js).

+The server exposes an API, which is [documented here](https://la-casa-software.herokuapp.com/api-docs).

 ### Client side
 The client is standard React/Bootstrap application, the code is organized as follows:
 ```